dreamtools/dreamtools/README.rst

 ::

     pip install dreamtools

 Issues
 -----------

 Please fill bug report in https://github.com/dreamtools/dreamtools/issues

 For developers
 ----------------

 Not all challenges are yet provided.
 If you wish to contribute, please let us know.
+See doc/source/developers